gabrielmissio/hathor-webinar-demo/README.md

 To set up the project locally, follow these steps:

 1. Run the Hathor Headless Wallet and start a wallet.
-   - Use the scripts provided in the `scripts` folder to set up the Hathor Wallet Headless using Docker.
    - Instructions to start the Headless Hathor Wallet API can be found in the `scripts` folder.

 2. Run the Image API.